- State and Regional

 The State Water Board’s Clean Water State Revolving Fund Program, which is funded by federal grants, State funds, and revenue bonds, provides low-interest financing for construction of publicly-owned wastewater treatment facilities, local sewers, sewer interceptors, and water recycling facilities, as well as, expanded use projects.
-Small, disadvantaged communities with substantial water quality investment (user rates at least 1.5 percent of the community MHI) may be eligible to receive CWSRF Program Small Community Grants or principal forgiveness for wastewater projects.
-Please refer to the current CWSRF Intended Use Plan (IUP) for more details.
+Small, disadvantaged communities with substantial water quality investment (user rates at least 1.5 percent of the community MHI) may be eligible to receive CWSRF Program principal forgiveness/grants for wastewater projects.

 If you would like more information regarding funding opportunities for small community drinking water projects, please refer to the California Department of Public Health’s (CDPH’s) Website.
-CDPH provides funding (grants for disadvantaged communities, as well as low-interest financing) to public water systems through the Drinking Water State Revolving Fund (DWSRF) Program, Proposition 50, and Proposition 84.
+CDPH provides funding (grants for disadvantaged communities, as well as low-interest financing) to public water systems through the Drinking Water State Revolving Fund (DWSRF).
 The CDPH has a technical assistance program for small communities with a population of 10,000 persons or less.

 Receive Program Updates